China’s landmark #MeToo case returns to court after setback

 The country’s #MeToo movement has stumbled since 2018, when a wave of women published allegations of sexual harassment against university professors.

-Threatened at the time by the prospect of an uncontrolled mass movement, internet censors quickly began blocking social media hashtags and keywords, with members of the public often turning to homonyms.
+Threatened at the time by the prospect of an uncontrolled mass movement, internet censors quickly began blocking social media hashtags and keywords.